tahirkhan05/terra-rover-fine-tuned-ssl/README.md

 ## Features

 - **Real-time plant disease detection** using fine-tuned YOLO11s models
-- **Voice query interface** for asking questions about plants in view
+- **Voice and Text query interface** for asking questions about plants in view
 - **AWS integration** for cloud-based image storage and analysis
 - **Vision-Language Model support** for detailed plant analysis
 - **Optimized video processing pipeline** for high-performance operation